 Specifically, the U.S. Department of Energy was required to provide a national storage facility and begin accepting used fuel by 1998.
 To date, DOE has not delivered on its mandate to provide such a federal repository.

 In the meantime, used fuel is accumulating in spent fuel pools and dry cask storage systems at both operating and shut down nuclear power plants across the U.S.

 Dry Cask Storage – Safe and Secure

-Like many other nuclear plants across the U.S., SONGS already has transferred much of its used fuel from cooling pools into dry, stainless steel canisters that are individually sealed, passively cooled and stored in a dry storage system known as an Independent Spent Fuel Storage Installation (ISFSI).
+Like other retired nuclear plants across the U.S., SONGS transferred all of its used fuel from cooling pools into dry, stainless steel canisters that are individually sealed, passively cooled and stored in a storage system known as an Independent Spent Fuel Storage Installation (ISFSI).

-Storage of used fuel in dry cask storage containers is done only after several years of the used fuel being cooled in the spent fuel pool.
+Storage of used fuel in dry cask storage containers is done only after the fuel has spent several years cooling in the spent fuel pools.
 Once the rate of residual decay heat generation in the used fuel becomes sufficiently low, the passive air cooling of the dry storage casks in the ISFSI can prevent the fuel from ever overheating.

 In addition, packaging used fuel in stainless steel canisters, such as those used in the ISFSI at SONGS, is the first step to prepare the used fuel for transport offsite.

 The most feasible near term opportunity to move SONGS used fuel offsite appears to be shipping the used fuel to a consolidated interim storage facility, such as those that are being planned in New Mexico and Texas.

 Below are some frequently asked questions about the dry cask storage of spent nuclear fuel.

 Q: How does dry cask storage of spent nuclear fuel work?